 This study is based on a well-characterised, prospective population-based inception cohort with a long-term follow-up.
 The response rate at the 20-year follow-up was high, which makes it a reliable source for prevalence studies among IBD patients.
 To estimate IBD-related arthritis, we carefully excluded arthritis of other causes that were recorded at the 5-year follow-up or patient-reported at the 20-year follow-up, and pSpA was assessed according to the internationally accepted classification criteria (11).

-However, we did not repeat the clinical rheumatological examination, which was performed at the 5-year follow-up This may have influenced our results, but on the other hand, the questions at the 20-year follow-up were identical to those applied at the 5-year control.
-We are aware of patient’s recall bias, and intended to minimize them by specifying in the questionnaires that the rheumatological diagnoses should have been confirmed by a physician.
+However, we did not repeat the clinical rheumatological examination, which was performed at the 5-year follow-up, due to limited resources.
+This may have influenced our results, but on the other hand, the questions at the 20-year follow-up were identical to those applied at the 5-year control.
+We are aware of the risk of recall bias, thus the questionnaire was detailed and formulated according to standard definitions of arthritis and dactylitis etc., in order to minimize recall bias and misclassification.
+It was also specified in the questionnaire that the reported diagnoses should have been confirmed by a physician.

 We have estimated the prevalence of arthritis at two time points in this cohort, at five and 20 years since IBD diagnosis.
-The time of onset of arthritis was otherwise not reported, hence the prevalence of arthritis at multiple time points and survival analyses were not feasible.
+The specific time of onset was not assessed, as this was considered to be an inaccurate measure, because of the long time since occurrence of arthritis in many cases.
+Hence the prevalence of arthritis at multiple time points and survival analyses were not feasible.

 Radiological examination of the joints was not systematically performed; thus, it was not possible to evaluate objective signs of articular damage.
 However, we expect this to be of minor importance, considering that IBD-related arthritis usually is nondeforming and nonerosive (22).